RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Back_of_napkin.md

 !!! success "Takeaways"
-    **With this very simple back of the napkin model, and very exaggerated counts of weaponized exploitation, we see that by using Likelihood of Exploitation, we need to fix 1/10 of CVEs versus using CVSS alone!!!**
+    **With this very simple back of the napkin model, and very exaggerated counts of weaponized exploitation, we see that by using Likelihood of Exploitation, we need to remediate 1/10 of CVEs versus using CVSS alone!!!**